Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 -  Ensured lab environment was correctly set up for working with Power Platform tools.

 ### You have successfully completed the lab

+Now, click on **Next** from the lower right corner to move on to the next page.